Osamwonyi18/Sales-Analysis-Using-Power-BI/README.md

 - **Interactive Filters**: Users can filter data by continent, country, city, income group, and product category.
 - **Year Selection**: Ability to switch between different years to compare trends.
 - **Multiple Visualizations**: Includes line charts, bar charts, pie charts, and tables for an in-depth view of data.

-## 📝 How to Use
-1. Open the Power BI dashboard.
-2. Use the filters on the left to explore sales data by region, product, and time period.
-3. Analyze revenue trends, profit distribution, and year-over-year performance.